At the hearing, Judge Fay Ellen Wright, stopped me from presenting several items of evidence because they were not

 She declared that using a head torch in an area of restricted height would have limited his ability to see

-She did not say how a head torch would have limited his inspection.
+She did not explain how the head torch would have limited his inspection.

-He did not say where he'd used it or that it could limit his ability to see things in areas of low headroom.
+He did not say where he'd used it or that it interfered with his inspection.

 Are judges are entitled to come up with speculative notions that bolster the case of one of the parties?